 Have you recently felt exhausted, tiredness and been unable to be as productive as you would like?
 Well, you are not alone.
 Getting tired or fatigued easily is prevalent in older individuals and sometimes, this condition can be alleviated by resting.

 However, if you consistently feel fatigued for no apparent cause, and the feeling persists despite getting enough sleep, you should schedule a visit with your doctor.
 Your exhaustion may be a sign of a more serious condition, especially if it interferes with your daily activities.

 On the other hand, if your tiredness is brought on by factors like work habits, lifestyle, or everyday activities, listed below are some simple measures you can follow to fight it off.

 - Develop Healthy Eating Habits

-To help you maintain your energy levels throughout the day, you must learn how to develop healthy eating habits.
+To help you maintain your energy levels and avoid tiredness throughout the day, you must learn how to develop healthy eating habits.
 You can do it in a variety of ways, some of which are listed below.

 - Eat carbohydrate-rich foods – Consuming carbohydrate-rich foods is part of a well-balanced diet.
 Carbohydrates provide the body with glucose, which is then converted into energy to support biological functions and physical activity.
 Some carbohydrate-rich foods include quinoa, oats, banana, sweet potato, beets, and apples.